-Type II diabetes develops when cells do not recognize or properly use the insulin that the body produces.
+Type II diabetes develops when cells do not recognize or properly use the insulin that the Healthy Body produces.
 This is called insulin resistance and leads to increased glucose levels in the blood.
-Sugar or glucose that hasn't been converted into energy by the cells can damage the heart, nerve endings, the kidneys and the eyes.
+Sugar or glucose that hasn’t been converted into energy by the cells can damage the heart, nerve endings, the kidneys and the eyes.
 The implications of this disease are horrendous if left untreated or poorly managed.
 Complications of diabetes can result in blindness, kidney disease, loss of sensation in hands and feet, cardiovascular disease, and in extreme cases, amputations of the limbs.

-The key concepts in the prevention and management of type II diabetes are quite simple - nutrition and physical activity, resulting in healthy body weight maintenance.
+The key concepts in the prevention and management of type II diabetes are quite simple – nutrition and physical activity, resulting in healthy Healthy Body weight maintenance.
 However the standard approach of care to diabetics include a prescription of hypoglycemic (blood sugar lowering) medication or insulin injections to regulate blood sugar levels, as well as several other medications to delay the complications of the disease.
 Even with this treatment regime type II diabetes remains poorly controlled in many individuals and the side effects/long term effects of the medication are often detrimental.
 The possibility of managing and even reversing type II diabetes with lifestyle changes and natural therapies is a readily attainable option without the negative side effects.
 With space limitations this article will examine the impact of lifestyle modification and nutritional and botanical supplementation in the management of type II diabetes.

 Let’s begin by discussing how a diagnosis of type II diabetes is made.
 Laboratory tests including fasting glucose and HbA1c (a marker of glucose regulation over time) are essential for diagnosing and monitoring diabetes.
 Cholesterol and homocysteine (a marker for heart disease) are also regularly monitored to assess cardiovascular disease risk.
 Routine physical exams focusing on weight and height, blood pressure, pulses in the extremities, foot exams, and neurological exams should also be preformed regularity to monitor any complications that may arise.